lltfm/openness/works/the_epitomes_of_openness/contemplations/truth_is_the_river.md

+# Contemplations: Truth Is The River

-# What is meant by "truth is the river"?
+### What is meant by "truth is the river"?

 [Openness GPT](../../saltem_hoc/README.md#openness-gpt):